Sights and Sounds of Christmas: A Newark Event

 The entire tour route is lighted with luminaries.
 The Sights and Sounds Committee arranges with volunteers to set, light, and retrieve luminaries in the downtown areas for the tour.
 The local churches handle their own luminaries, and the whole tour route resembles an airport runway as it snakes through the downtown.
 The luminaries are kindly set out by the Boy Scouts of Troops 2, 4, and 9 and by the Spencer House.

-Tickets are available at all participating churches, the Chamber of Commerce, the Licking County Visitors and Convention Bureau, on the shuttle buses from the Methodist Church parking lot (at Fifth and Granville Streets) to the Second Presbyterian Church, and at the door the night of the event.
-Shuttle buses run from 5:00 until 5:45.
+Tickets are available at all participating churches, the Chamber of Commerce, the Licking County Convention and Visitors' Bureau, on the shuttle buses from the Methodist Church parking lot (at Fifth and Granville Streets) to the Second Presbyterian Church, and at the door the night of the event.
+Parking is available at St. Francis and First United Medthodist Church.
+Shuttle buses run from 5:00 until 5:45 and all run from the "Five Points" parking lot.

 Your ticket resembles a program with pictures and vignettes about the individual churches.
 On the back of the program is a circle for a red or green sticker.
 A sticker must be placed in this circle at the Second Presbyterian Church to designate your tour group.
 Tickets cost $5 for adults and children over 12.
-The money made goes to the Licking County Food Pantry.
+The money made goes to the Food Pantry Network of Licking County.
 Last year event made over $1,700 for the food pantry.
 This is a huge help at Christmas time.